Discover the reasons behind bulges in tire sidewalls, including issues with , impact damage, manufacturing defects, and / factors.

 Regularly checking your tire tread depth is crucial to ensuring your safety on the road.
 The legal minimum tread depth is typically 2/32 of an inch, but it is recommended to replace your tires before they reach this point.
 You can use a tread depth gauge or the penny test to determine if your tires need to be replaced.

 Proper tire maintenance, such as rotating your tires regularly and keeping them properly inflated, can help distribute more evenly and extend the lifespan of your tires.
-By being proactive about caring for your tires, you can prevent premature wear and tear and ensure optimal performance on the road.
+By being proactive about caring for your tires, you can prevent premature and tear and ensure optimal performance on the road.

 - Regularly inspect tires for signs of dry rot